madfam-io/plinto/docs/archive/2025-11/session-notes/strategic-positioning-session-summary-2025-11-16.md

 - ✅ Anti-Trap Business Model (all features free)
 - ✅ Anti-Lock-In (documented migration path)

-**Market Readiness**: Plinto's positioning is now **defensible, evidence-based, and competitive** with genuine advantages validated by implementation.
+**Market Readiness**: Janua's positioning is now **defensible, evidence-based, and competitive** with genuine advantages validated by implementation.

 **Next Priority**: Update marketing website and pitch materials to match corrected positioning, then validate with beta user testing.